EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/02_hello/90_congrats.md

 # 🎉 Congratulations! 🎉
 You have just learned the minimal basics of working with Ethereal Engine using Typescript!

-This was a very minimal introductory tutorial to get you started really quickly.
+This was an introductory tutorial to teach you the core essentials of the engine as quickly as possible.
-But Ethereal Engine has a lot more features to explore!
+But Ethereal Engine has a lot of features to explore!

 ## What's Next?
 #### Beginner